 Patti VanCleave is Vice President of Workforce Development for the Chester County Economic Development Council.
 In this role, she oversees the management and implementation of the regional industry partnerships, as well as, all adult and youth workforce development programs.
 Prior to joining the Council, Patti worked as the Director of Operations for a non-profit, where she managed the annual procurement and disbursement of 100,000 brand new winter coats for children in need in over 30 states nationwide.
 In addition to Patti’s education in Organizational Behavior/Applied Psychology at Albright College, she has held various management positions with advertising, accounting and IT companies.
 Patti’s commitment to youth is evident in her involvement in the Council for the Workforce of Tomorrow, a committee of the Chester County Workforce Development Board, and Scouts BSA, where she has been an active volunteer for over 15 years.
 She serves as an Assistant Scoutmaster, the Activity Chairperson, and a Troop Committee member.

-Jim is responsible for overseeing the financial operations of CCEDC and its four separate affiliated organizations.
-His responsibilities include: monthly financial reporting, billing and collections, budgeting, annual financial statement audits along with annual IRS 990 tax filings, grant program audits, commercial insurance programs, cash management, understanding grant contracts, vendor management and payroll; and benefits administration.
-Jim has been with CCEDC since 2006 and has over twenty years of accounting experience working previously with the Chief Financial Officer and Vice President of Finance of a New Jersey insurance company, assisting with various audits, customer service, accounts receivable and accounts payable.
+Jim is responsible for managing all financial aspects of CCEDC and its five separate affiliated organizations that includes monthly financial reporting, billing and collections, budgeting, annual financial statement audits, grant program audits, cash management, vendor management, commercial insurance programs, employee benefit programs and annual IRS 990 tax filings.
+He is proficient in presenting financial information relevant to decision making, meeting recurring report and budget deadlines and effectively manages and interacts with vendors, insurance carriers, etc. He has been with CCEDC since 2006 and has more than twenty years of accounting experience working previously with the Chief Financial Officer and Vice President of Finance of a New Jersey insurance company, assisting with various audits, customer service, accounts receivable and accounts payable.
 Jim is proficient in Microsoft Excel and Word and possesses strong analytical and problem-solving skills.
 Jim has a Bachelor of Science degree in Accounting from Albright College.
 He volunteers his time helping to raise awareness of Alzheimer’s disease via the Alzheimer’s Association and participates in the Walk to End Alzheimer’s each year, raising money to advance research in prevention, treatment and a cure for the disease.